Ceaglex/LoVA.github.io/samples.md

 <div class="post">
 	<h2 class="pageTitle">Demos</h2>
 	<p>It is recommended to use earphones to hear the demos videos, raise the volume and zoom in the videos.
-	<br>Since the video is relatively long, we appreciate your patience while the server loads the content.
+	<br>We select both 10-second samples from VGGSound and long-form samples form UnAV100.
+Since the video is relatively long, we appreciate your patience while the server loads the content.
 Thank you!
     </p>
 </div>